-- Limited Export Using Mutually Agreed-Upon Means: Generating Facilities or Microgrids may be designed with other control systems and/or protective functions to limit export and Inadvertent Export by agreement between the EPS Operator and the Interconnection Customers.
+- (2) Limited Export Using Mutually Agreed-Upon Means: Generating Facilities or Microgrids may be designed with other control systems and/or protective functions to limit export and Inadvertent Export by agreement between the EPS Operator and the Interconnection Customers.
 The limits may be based on technical limitations of the Interconnection Customer's equipment or EPS equipment.
-To ensure Inadvertent Export remains within mutually agreed-upon limits, the Interconnection Customer may use an uncertified Power Control System, an internal transfer relay, energy management system, or other customer facility hardware or software if approved by the EPS Operator. - E. If the Interconnection Application proposes to limit export pursuant to this Section 5.12, the Fast Track screens, and feasibility, system impact, and transmission studies shall study the project according to how it intends to operate.
+To ensure Inadvertent Export remains within mutually agreed-upon limits, the Interconnection Customer may use an uncertified Power Control System, an internal transfer relay, energy management system, or other customer facility hardware or software if approved by the EPS Operator. - E. If the Interconnection Application proposes to limit export pursuant to this Section 1.47Section 5.12, the Fast Track screens, and feasibility, system impact, and transmission studies shall study the project according to how it intends to operate.
 When performing these studies, the EPS Operator: - (1) Shall consider the proposed design, operating characteristics, Export Capacity, and Operating Profile found in the Interconnection Application. - (2) Shall use the Export Capacity unless assessing fault current contribution, when the use of the Nameplate Rating may be appropriate.
 The EPS Operator may use Export Capacity when assessing fault current contribution if the Interconnection Customer demonstrates that fault currents are controlled by some means.
-The
+The Fast Track screens identify when it is appropriate to use Export Capacity or Nameplate Rating.

-&lt;sup>7 NRTL testing to the UL Power Control System Certification Requirements Decision shall be accepted until similar test procedures for Power Control Systems are included in a standard.
+&lt;sup>8 NRTL testing to the UL Power Control System Certification Requirements Decision shall be a similar test procedures for Power Control Systems are included in a standard.